-AB 241 (Tangipa, 2025/2026), under the AFITL, would have created the Wildfire and Vegetation Management Voluntary Contribution Fund that would appear on the state personal income tax return from tax year 2025 to 2031.
-This bill did not pass out of the Assembly by the constitutional deadline.
+AB 241 (Tangipa, 2025/2026), under the AFITL, would create the Wildfire and Vegetation Management Voluntary Contribution Fund that would appear on the state personal income tax return from tax year 2025 to 2031.
+This bill is currently in the Assembly Revenue and Taxation Committee.

-AB 829 (Sharp-Collins, 2025/2026), under the AFITL, would create the Parkinson's Disease Research Voluntary Contribution Fund and would allow a taxpayer to make a voluntary contribution to the fund on their state personal income tax return from tax year 2025 to 2031.
-This bill is currently in the Assembly for concurrence.
+AB 703 (Lee, 2025/2026), under the AFITL, would create the California Pediatric Cancer Research Voluntary Contribution Fund that would appear on the state personal income tax return from tax year 2025 to 2032.
+This bill is currently in the Assembly Appropriations Committee.